ashutoshmjain/gita/src/ananta.md

 Thus the common denominator of `Hari's` perceivable opulence is the creativity, innovation and knowledge.
 The expanse of `Hari Vibhooties` being such, infinite stories may be said of him, and heard without ever being fully satiated.
 These narratives are not necessarily (or limited to) religious scriptures.
 They rightly belong to scientific as well as technological breakthrough.
 They are descriptions of creative forces all around us.
 These narratives are said by thousands of reciters, written by many more writers and sung by even more poets ....

-> The greatness doesn't belong to the teller of the story , Or the writer  — The greatness is in the narrative itself .

-The writer is only a medium , a vessel to bring infinite stories of endless creativity.
-His job, in changing the words to suite a specific taste, or to serve a class of audiences, is purposed to service this genre ..

 > This genre of story telling where human endeavour meets the divine grace to create the next big thing - next big shift,  is auspicious.

 It is in this spirit, with hands folded, and being aware of the infinite expanse of her creations, I present my humble submission `Mathura` - a historical narrative that investigates the time, and situations when humanity first discovered the "written word" as a medium to preserve knowledge.

 ~ashutosh~